opentensor/bits/README.md

 protocol, fostering open-source development, transparency, and structured decision-making.

 ### How are BITs approved?
-BITs are approved through community consensus during the Review and Last Call stages.
+BITs are approved through community consensus during the Review and Last Call stages, moving to Accepted once consensus is reached and then to Final once implemented.
 Editors facilitate the process but do not unilaterally approve BITs.

 ### Can I update BITs after they are finalized?
 Once BITs are finalized, they are generally considered complete.
 However, living BITs are an